 - a.
-Notify the Chief Academic Officer or Registrar of intent to withdraw by completing and submitting the Withdrawal Notice Form. - b.
+Notify the Academic Dean or Registrar of intent to withdraw by completing and submitting the Withdrawal Notice Form. - b.
 Clear all outstanding account balances with the school. - c.
-Students who submit their Withdrawal Notice Form shall receive their refunds within thirty (30) days from receipt of the Withdrawal Notice Form. - 2.
-Students who fail to register two (2) consecutive quarter terms, without the Chief Academic Officer's approval, will be considered as automatically withdrawn from the school.
+Students who submit their Withdrawal Notice Form shall receive their refunds within thirty (30) days from receipt of the Withdrawal Notice Form (see Refund Policy) - 2.
+Students who fail to register two (2) consecutive quarter terms, without the Academic Dean's approval, will be considered as automatically withdrawn from the school. - 3.
+Students who fail to attend classes fourteen (14) consecutive days will be withdrawn from the school (see Attendance Policy). - 4.
+The institution terminates the student's enrollment for failure to maintain satisfactory progress, failure to abide by the rules and regulations of the institution, absences in excess of maximum set forth by the institution, and/or failure to meet financial obligations to the school (official, involuntary withdrawal).